 - Working with Children Check (WWCC) – required in most states and territories.

-- National Police Check – ensures suitability for working with vulnerable people.
+- National Police Check – helps confirm suitability for working with vulnerable people.

 - NDIS Worker Screening Check – for roles under the NDIS framework.

-These safeguards ensure ethical and safe practice across Australia’s community and health sectors.
+These safeguards help support ethical and safe practice across Australia's community and health sectors.

 Step 5: Explore Career Opportunities